vadimeisenbergibm/introduction-to-microservices-with-istio-bookinfo/modules/06-add-istio-and-redeploy-bookinfo/README.md

    4. Use the public IP from the step _ii_ and the port from the step _iii_ to access the application.

  1. Access the application after determining Ingress IP and port.
 Note that Istio was added **transparently**, the original application did not change.

+ 2. Check the application pods and see that now each pod has two containers.
+The first container is the microservice itself, the second is the sidecar proxy attached to it.